Discover top website trends and insights for 2025

 The importance of website personalization

 Most marketers know that website personalization drives higher conversion rates and more revenue.
-McKinsey analysts estimate that personalization could create between $1.7 and $3 trillion in new value for companies.
-It stands to reason that companies that don’t personalize their websites will fall behind competitors in their respective industries and ultimately lose market share to those who embrace website personalization.
+84% of customers say that being treated like a person — not a number — is very important to winning their business.
+Companies that don’t personalize the customer experience will fall behind competitors in their respective industries and ultimately lose market share to those who embrace website personalization.

 There are some fundamental differences between traditional personalization, where marketers create segment-specific definitions, and AI-driven personalization, which leverages the power of machine learning to deliver unique experiences.
 It’s important to understand each method, and teams should keep these considerations in mind when determining the best method for their programs: